CDJ64/startup/README.md

 ## WebSocket
 - oh no

+## React
+- Don't assume that things that work in HTML or JS will work in JSX.

 ## Address Later
 - Remember to write down what event listeners do (check link in comment on that one assignment)